 However, these solutions often require infrastructure or they are costly in their operation.
 An alternative approach is a (mobile) optical pose estimation based on ego-motion.
 Such approaches are usually based on SLAM (Simultaneous Localization and Mapping), meet the requirements of exact real-time localization, and are also cost-efficient.

 Available pose estimation approaches are categorized into three groups: classical, hybrid, and deep learning (DL)-based methods.
 Classical methods often require an infrastructure that includes either synthetic (i.e., installed in the environment) or natural (e.g., walls and edges) markers.
 The accuracy of the pose estimation depends to a large extent on suitable invariance properties of the available features such that they can be reliably recognized.
-However, to reliably detect features, we have to invest a lot of expensive computing time~\cite{marker, marker2}.
-Additional sensors (e.g., inertial sensors, depth cameras, etc.) or additional context (e.g., 3D models of the environment, prerecorded landmark databases, etc.) may increase the accuracy but also increase system complexity and costs~\cite{loeffler-blind}.
-Hybrid methods~\cite{shotton_scene, brachman, brachman_dsac, guzman, valentin} combine geometric and machine learning (ML) approaches.
+However, to reliably detect features, we have to invest a lot of expensive computing time~\cite{marker,marker2}.
+Additional sensors (e.g., inertial sensors, depth cameras, etc.) or additional context (e.g., 3D models of the environment, prerecorded landmark databases, etc.) may increase the accuracy but also increase system complexity and costs~\cite{loeffler}.
+Hybrid methods~\cite{shotton_scene,brachman,brachman_dsac,guzman,valentin} combine geometric and machine learning (ML) approaches.
 For instance, ML predicts the 3D position of each pixel in world coordinates, from which geometry-based methods infer the camera pose~\cite{duong}.

-Recent methods that exploit DL to partly address the above mentioned issues of complexity and cost also aim for high positioning accuracy, e.g., regression forests~\cite{meng_regression_forests} learn a mapping of images to positions based on 3D models of the environment.
-Absolute pose regression (APR) uses DL~\cite{sattler_apr} as a cascade of convolution operators to learn poses only from 2D images. \texttt{PoseNet}~\cite{kendall_pose} as an initial attempt has been successfully extended by Bayesian approaches~\cite{kendall_modelling}, long short-term memories (LSTMs)~\cite{walch_lstm} and others~\cite{hourglass,ctcnet,distancenet,gposenet}.
-Recent approaches to APR such as \texttt{VLocNet}~\cite{valada_deep, vlocnet2} and \texttt{DGRNets}~\cite{dgrnets} introduce relative pose regression (RPR) to address the APR-task.
+Recent DL approaches partly address the above mentioned issues of complexity and cost, and also aim for high positioning accuracy, e.g., regression forests~\cite{meng_regression_forests,valentin} learn a mapping of images to positions based on 3D models of the environment.
+Absolute pose regression (APR) uses DL~\cite{sattler_apr} as a cascade of convolution operators to learn poses only from 2D images.
+The pioneer \texttt{PoseNet}~\cite{kendall_pose} has been extended by Bayesian approaches~\cite{kendall_modelling}, long short-term memories (LSTMs)~\cite{walch_lstm} and others~\cite{hourglass,ctcnet,distancenet,gposenet}.
+Recent APR methods such as \texttt{VLocNet}~\cite{valada_deep,vlocnet2} and \texttt{DGRNets}~\cite{dgrnets} introduce relative pose regression (RPR) to address the APR-task.
 While APR needs to be trained for a particular scene, RPR may be trained for multiple scenes~\cite{sattler_apr}.
 However, RPR alone does not solve the navigation task.